Welcome to the Internship Program at James Madison University's Counseling Center

 Counseling Center Staff

 The Center is part of the administrative auspices of the Student Affairs.
 The senior clinical staff includes: one full-time psychiatrist, one full-time psychiatric nurse practitioner, twenty-two full-time and part-time professionals with doctoral, specialist or master’s degrees in clinical or counseling psychology, counseling, or counselor education.
 Senior clinical staff members are licensed or license-eligible in the Commonwealth of Virginia as clinical psychologists or professional counselors.
 Three full-time support staff members are responsible for assisting with the organization and administrative operations of the Center.
-In addition to the senior permanent staff, the Center staff includes doctoral interns, post-doctoral residents, masters level externs and residents, graduate assistants, and masters level practicum students, and over twenty undergraduate program assistants and peer mentors per academic year.
+In addition to the senior permanent staff, the Center staff includes doctoral interns, post-doctoral residents, masters level externs and residents, graduate assistants, masters level practicum students, and over twenty undergraduate program assistants.

 The Counseling Center Environment